reun100e/diimun-chapter-2025-webapp/guide.md

 1. REGISTRATION & REPORTING
-All delegates must report to the registration desk by  - 8am Carry a valid college ID card and aadhar card along with your MUN registration confirmation Late arrivals may not be permitted entry into committee sessions
+All delegates must report to the registration desk by  - 8am Carry a valid college ID card along with your MUN registration confirmation Late arrivals may not be permitted entry into committee sessions

 2. MANDATORY REQUIREMENTS